Blog Hero

 Eating a healthy and balanced diet supports whole-body wellness, including the health of your eyes.
 Foods rich in omega-3 fatty acids, such as salmon, tuna, sardines, trout, mackerel, walnuts, vegetable oils, and flaxseeds, can particularly benefit your eyes.

-Omega-3 fatty acids help improve the function of the glands that produce the oily part of your tears, relieving dry eye discomfort.
-These can also come from supplements, giving you flexibility in getting them into your diet.
+Omega-3 fatty acids help improve the function of the glands that produce the oily part of your tears, relieving dry eye discomfort, and are also considered beneficial as natural remedies for glaucoma.
+These can also come from supplements, giving you flexibility in getting them into your diet, which may serve as natural remedies for glaucoma.
 Vitamins A and D may also improve eye health, potentially alleviating dry eye symptoms—supplement these if needed, but always consult a healthcare professional to ensure these changes fit into your broader health plan.

 5. Stay Hydrated